vovingyd/Graphic-Design/README.md

 • Revisions are welcome before i send all extra files for your order

-• Logo is made using Krita
+• Logo is made using Krita, GIMP, Inkscape

 • Preview is 510 x 510 px